SFADev/nirva_walls/README.md

 # nirva_walls

-A new Flutter project.for downloading wallpapers
+A new Flutter project for downloading wallpapers

 ## Getting Started